-Remco van Bladel (design); Vincent W.J. van Gerven Oei (editor in chief); De Heren van Design, Thomas Boland, Matijs Eijkemans, Roel Oortgiesen, Doeke Wartena (production smartphone application); Younes Bouadi (production); Renée In der Maur (research and production coordination); Nadine van den Bosch, Réka Deim, Anna Maria Geluk, Alice Haddad, Suzie Hermán; Imara Limon, Marloe Mens, Sarah Merabai, Niki Liskov, and Ian Yang (research team)
+Jonas Staal (artist); Remco van Bladel (designer); Vincent W.J. van Gerven Oei (editor in chief); De Heren van Design, Thomas Boland, Matijs Eijkemans, Roel Oortgiesen, and Doeke Wartena (producers smartphone application); Younes Bouadi (producer); Renée In der Maur (research and production coordinator); Nadine van den Bosch, Réka Deim, Anna Maria Geluk, Alice Haddad, Suzie Hermán, Imara Limon, Marloe Mens, Sarah Merabai, Niki Liskov, and Ian Yang (researchers)